What Makes the Super Bowl Telecast Super?

 February 23, 2016

 There’s a keystone in every great invention.

-about and anticipated events of the year.
+The Super Bowl, the championship game that crowns the winner of the season, is one of the most talked about and anticipated events of the year.
 This year’s game on Feb.
 7th was a showdown between old vs young, experience vs novice, and defense vs offense.
 With all the hype the question remained: which team would triumph?

 The analysts (and most everyone else) thought that the young quarterback would dominate the old master.
 That didn’t happen and the defense of the Broncos completely shut down the offense of the Panthers.
 The Panthers couldn’t seem to get their game going and while the Broncos weren’t stellar on offense, they were strong enough to pull out a win.

 But, the Super Bowl isn’t just about the game, right?
 It has become a national event celebrated with food and parties.
 So what do all things associated with the Super Bowl have in common?
 Two very distinct things: electronics and advertising.
 If your team was lucky enough to make it to the end of the season than the game was probably most important to you, but for many – we simply want to be entertained.

 The television coverage and the game itself have both evolved tremendously over the last 50 years.
 In the beginning, most televisions were in black and white, live television both fuzzy and grainy.
 Today, the electronics used are modern marvels, bringing entertainment to life.
 From the invention of an image dissector camera tube to the newest OLED TVs, electronics rely on many internal components that must work together to bring us the images.
 The innovative products designed and manufactured by Keystone, such as fuse clips, contacts, and holders, phono jacks and plugs, and USB plugs and sockets to name just a few, are instrumental for bringing the game so clearly into our homes.